 The Group a nd the Bank

-31 December 31 December
+31 December 2022 31 December 2021

-2021 2020

 RM'000 RM'000

-Amortised cost before modification 8,584,249 2,219,540
+Amortised cost before modification Modification loss 87,724 (1,676) 8,584,249 (47,491)

-Modification loss (47,491) (18,569)

-Amortised cost after modification 8,536,758 2,200,971
+Amortised cost after modification 86,048 8,536,758

-Gross carrying amounts of financing, advances and other financing/loans of the Group and the Bank as at 31 December 2021, for which loss allowance has changed to 12-month measurement during the financial year amounting to RM1,067,349,000 (31 December 2020: RM199,352,000) respectively.
+Gross carrying amounts of financing, advances and other financing/loans of the Group and the Bank as at 31 December 2022, for which loss allowance has changed to 12-month measurement during the financial year amounting to RM1,835,000 (31 December 2021: RM1,067,349,000) respectively.

-Notes to the Financial Statements for the financial year ended 31 December 2021 (Continued)
+Notes to the Financial Statements for the financial year ended 31 December 2022 (Continued)

-50.1.7 Overlays and adjustments for expected credit losses amid COVID-19 environment
+51.1.7 Overlays and adjustments for expected credit losses amid COVID-19 environment

-As the current MFRS 9 models are not expected to generate levels of expected credit losses ("ECL") with sufficient reliability in view of the unprecedented and on-going COVID-19 pandemic, overlays and post-model adjustments have been applied to determine a sufficient overall level of ECL for the year ended and as at 31 December 2021.
+As the current MFRS 9 models are not expected to generate levels of expected credit losses ("ECL") with sufficient reliability in view of the unprecedented and on-going COVID-19 pandemic, overlays and post-model adjustments have been applied to determine a sufficient overall level of ECL for the year ended and as at 31 December 2022.

-These overlays and post-model adjustments were taken to reflect the latest macroeconomic outlook not captured in the modelled outcome and the potential impact to delinquencies and defaults when the various relief and support measures are expiring in 2021.
+These overlays and post-model adjustments were taken to reflect the latest macroeconomic outlook not captured in the modelled outcome and the potential impact to delinquencies and defaults when the various targeted assistance relief and programs measures have expired during the year.